-Up to 10 guided consultations will be recorded to assess the use of the 3 components of the intervention, specifically whether it is delivered according to protocol, including effective reassurance, personalised self-management advice, and treatment based on the individual needs of the patient and their estimated prognosis.
+Up to 10 guided consultations will be recorded to assess the use of the three components of the intervention, specifically whether it is delivered according to protocol, including effective reassurance, personalised self-management advice and treatment based on the individual needs of the patient and their estimated prognosis.

 Patient participants who agree to be contacted for consultation recordings in their baseline questionnaire will be selected using the same criteria as for the semi-structured interviews.
-These participants will receive an invitation letter, information leaflet, and consent form.
-For those participants who consent to their consultation being recorded, the research team will liaise with the physiotherapy service to confirm the date of the consultation.
+These participants will receive an invitation letter, information leaflet and consent form.
+For those participants who consent to their consultation.
+Protocopyright, including for user invitation letter, information leaflet and consent form.
+For those participants who consent to their consultation.
 The physiotherapist, who will also complete a consent form, will be informed.
-Both participant and physiotherapist consent will be obtained before the consultation is recorded.
+Both participant and physiotherapist consent and use a secure, password-protected digital recorder to recorded.

 The physiotherapist will reaffirm the patient's consent and use a secure, password-protected digital recorder to record the consultation.
-Afterward, the recording will be couriered to Keele CTU for upload to a secure SharePoint location, and the original file will be deleted.
+Afterwards, the recording will be couriered to Keele CTU for upload to a secure SharePoint location, and the original file will be deleted.
 If consent is not provided or is withdrawn, or a suitable room is unavailable, the consultation will not be recorded.

-Data collected during the personalised guided consultation
+Data collected during the personalised guided consultation Descriptive analysis of the CRFs, consultation summary and patient questionnaires will provide quantitative data on the following: uptake of the intervention by physiotherapists, consultation duration and the extent to which treatment and self-management options align with patients' expressed needs, prognostic factors and predicted future levels of shoulder pain and disability.

-Descriptive analysis of the CRFs, Consultation Summary, and patient questionnaires will provide quantitative data on the following: uptake of the intervention by physiotherapists, consultation duration, and the extent to which treatment and self-management options align with patients' expressed needs, prognostic factors, and predicted future levels of shoulder pain and disability.
-The patient questionnaires (at baseline, 6 weeks, and 6 months) will also capture data on potential mediators (reassurance, worry, self-efficacy, and shared decision-making), helping to explore how these factors may influence the intervention's impact on patient outcomes.
+with patients' expressed needs, prognostic factors and 3 predicted future levels of shoulder pain and disability.
+The patient questionnaires (at baseline, 6 weeks and 6 months) will also capture data on potential mediators (reassurance, worry, self-efficacy and shared decisionmaking), helping to explore how these factors may influence the intervention's impact on patient outcomes.